Discover Tasmania

 There’s a wild little island at the end of the world where people come to leave the chaos of city life behind.
 It’s a peculiar place, home to humble people who will shout at you to slow down, meet the makers, and try local produce plucked fresh from the sea and the soil.
-When we’re able to welcome brewers on farm again, it’s worth taking the time to see what else our growing region has to offer.
+It’s worth taking the time to see what else our growing region has to offer.

 If you want to blend in with the locals, here’s a little advice on how to pack, what to expect on entry, and where you should eat, drink, stay and play if you’re planning to visit Bushy Park Estates in Tasmania, Australia.